sebastian89n/code-learning-hub/jakarta-ee/README.md

-# Jakarta EE (previously Java EE - Java Enterprise Edition)
+# Jakarta Enterprise Edition

-Jakarta EE is a set of specifications and APIs for building and deploying enterprise-level, distributed, and scalable Java applications.
+Jakarta EE(previously Java EE - Java Enterprise Edition) is a set of specifications and APIs for building and deploying enterprise-level, distributed, and scalable Java applications.
 It provides a standardized and robust platform for developing server-side applications, often used in business and enterprise environments.